BookTok: Impacts on sales and publishing

-Bookstores such as Barnes and Noble have noticed BookTok's ability to drive sales, and have incorporated into their stores.
-Many Barnes and Noble stores have BookTok displays, featuring popular books on the app, and the company also has a section of their site dedicated to these books.
+Bookstores such as Barnes & Noble have noticed BookTok's ability to drive sales, and have incorporated it into their stores.
+Many Barnes & Noble stores have BookTok displays, featuring popular books on the app, and the company also has a section of their website dedicated to these books.
 Many retailers view BookTok as an organic marketing method, as readers find what is trending through the posts and want to read the books in order to engage with the community.
 Some members of the community agree with the organic feel of marketing within the community, as it gives the readers more control over what books are popular.
 Others argue that it can create an echo chamber about which books should be read.
 The community may also be helping in a trend of more readers, with a growth in interest in reading and reading seen with the growth in the community and TikTok popularity.

 Impacts on film and television production

 BookTok has not only increased sales and interest in reading, but it has also changed the scope of production among movies and television shows.
 Although book adaptations have existed for long before BookTok, this new marketing strategy on the app has left more space for unexpected success in production.
 Many BookTok books have inspired authors and production companies to invest in making the stories evolve to the screens.
-Some television shows based on popular BookTok books include A Good Girl's Guide to Murder by Holly Jackson, The Summer I Turned Pretty by Jenny Han, Daisy Jones & The Six by Taylor Jenkins Reid.
+Some television shows based on popular BookTok books include A Good Girl's Guide to Murder by Holly Jackson, The Summer I Turned Pretty by Jenny Han, and Daisy Jones & The Six by Taylor Jenkins Reid.
 Some successful BookTok movies are It Ends with Us by Colleen Hoover and Uglies by Scott Westerfeld with more in the works for the future.

 Once these books are released as films or television shows, BookTok creators add content analyzing the production by giving reviews, recommendations, and opinions.
 This was especially prominent before, during, and after the production of It Ends with Us in 2024 as there were some controversial actions taken during and after filming.